A Sampling

 Common Good Association

-The WELL (the “Whole Earth ‘Lectronic Link” (founded by Stewart Brand of Whole Earth Catalog fame) was one of the earliest online community and social media networks.
+The WELL was one of the earliest online community and social media networks.

-Launched in the mid-1980s well before public access to the Internet, members used dial-up modems over regular phone lines to connect to servers—very slow but fun!
+Launched in the mid-1980s long before public access to the Internet, members used dial-up modems over regular phone lines to connect to servers—very slow but fun!

-Many Briars were among the first to sign up and join the vibrant online community interactions.
+Many Briars were among the first to sign up and join this vibrant online community.

 Logo The Well